peaBerberian/RxPaired/server/README.md

 ##### Messages sent by the server

 Messages may be sent by the server through that WebSocket connection:

+-   **ack**: ack messages are just an UTF-8-encoded `ack` string sent by the server as soon as it receives the connection and considers it valid (for
+    example: the wanted token exists).
+In cases where the request is invalid, the server will close the WebSocket instead.

+    It is always the first message sent, and is sent only once.

+    There is no response to this message, it is just here to indicate that the connection has been well received.

 -   **ping**: Ping messages are just an UTF-8-encoded `ping` string, which the other side of the connection (the RxPaired-client) is supposed to respond